kmrinal19/bug_tracker/readme.md

 # Bug Tracker
 Bug Tracker is an app that aids in tracking bugs, issues, and questions in any app development.
 It provides a collaborative environment for the team to solve the issues related to the project.
-Currently only IMG members can sign in using omniport.

 <b>Built with</b>
 - [Django](https://www.djangoproject.com/)
 - [Django REST framework](https://www.django-rest-framework.org/)